Speaker

 Mosheim, Tennessee, United States

-Tyler is a Senior Engineer with Rocket Mortgage.
+Tyler is a Staff Engineer with Rocket Mortgage.
 He's been a consultant, architecting and building large systems in AWS and Azure in numerous front-end frameworks and backend languages.
 He started in IT over 15 years ago in Systems and Networking and after a few years made the switch to software with a passion for web development with a focus on the cloud and distributed systems.
 He currently spends most of his time in .NET, Node, Angular, React, and React Native, but is an FP enthusiast and loves to learn new languages and paradigms whenever possible.

 Area of Expertise